-Kansas Geological Survey, Current Research in Earth Sciences, Bulletin 247, part 1
+Kansas Geological Survey, Current Research in Earth Sciences, Bulletin 247,

 Modeling Dielectric-constant Values of Geologic Materials: An Aid to Ground-penetrating Radar Data Collection and Interpretation--Fig. 8A